2024 Advocate Scholars

 My story is one of resilience, hope, and a commitment to empowering and connecting with others on similar paths.

-Kristen Spencer, England, U.K.
+Kirstin Spencer, England, U.K.

 Initially a classical musician (cellist) from the age of 3, Kirstin spent much of her childhood happily herding cows on her cousin’s farm in the Cotswolds of England, U.K. After University Kirstin was found performing in the concert halls and recording studios of London, Europe and the world as classical soloist or principal cellist before settling in London, getting married and teaching in inner city schools.